mhadam/snowplow.wiki-fork/setup-guide/3-setup-enrich/configurable-enrichments/SQL-Query-enrichment.md

 ### Example

 Below you can see an example configuration using imaginary PostgreSQL database with CRM data, used to widen Snowplow event with context containing information about users.
+To find real-world example you can check our extensive tutorial on [How to enrich events with MySQL data using the SQL Query Enrichment][mysql-tutorial].

 ```json
 {